 If you have pets, then you would love how this robot vacuum is able to pick up more of their hair than any other robot vacuum can.

-What’s more, the Botvac D7 costs $799, which is just about the same price as the older Roomba 980.
+The Botvac D7 is available at the same price as the older Roomba 980.
 It may be expensive, but with the set of features and functionalities that it offers, that price tag is justified.

 iLIFE’s A series robot vacuum cleaners are the company’s carpet experts.
 The Chinese company is also known for its low-priced robot vacuums that do not sacrifice features.
-For instance, the iLIFE A8 costs $300 on Amazon but has some features that are comparable to the Neato Botvac D7 Connected.
+For instance, the iLIFE A8 is available at budget friendly cost on Amazon but has some features that are comparable to the Neato Botvac D7 Connected.

 iLIFE A8 technologies that are similar to Neato Botvac D7